 Equally at home playing Bartok and Broadway, Chicago native Chad Topaz first picked up a viola in 1984, three years after beginning his musical training on violin.
 Chad’s formative teachers include Carol Hall and Peter Slowik, who were pivotal in molding him into the passionate chamber musician and orchestra player he still is today.
 Chad earned an undergraduate degree at Harvard University, and influences during his college years include Ellen Higham, John Ziarko, and Michael Zaretsky.
 A believer in lifelong learning, Chad has recently studied with Matthew Williams and Cathy Basrak, and now, once again, Peter Slowik.

-In Chad’s other life, he holds a Ph.D. in applied mathematics from Northwestern University and is Professor of Mathematics at Macalester College.
+In Chad’s other life, he holds a Ph.D. in applied mathematics from Northwestern University and is Professor of Mathematics at Williams College.
 Chad wrote his Harvard college entrance essay on viola jokes.